-Pre-screenings are no longer required.
-Undergraduate audition videos will still be accepted for long distance audition.
-However, to be considered for scholarship, students must attend the live audition.
+We are no longer requiring pre-screening videos, but submitted videos will still be accepted for long distance auditions.
+However, to be considered for scholarship, students must attend a live audition.

 Present two memorized selections to include:

-- One song or aria from Italian repertoire of the 17th and 18th centuries.
+2. One song or aria from the Western classical tradition.
 Suggested anthologies:

 - 30 Italian Songs and Arias of the 17th and 18th Centuries (Edition Peters)